Advanced Usage

 return OutputSchema()

-By default, Tesseracts log metrics, parameters and artifacts to a directory logs in the Tesseract’s --output-path.
-(Note that, when running Tesseracts in a container, the log directory is placed inside the container.)
+By default, metrics, parameters, and artifacts are logged to a logs directory in the Tesseract’s --output-path.
+(When running in a container, this directory lives inside the container.)

-Alternatively, you can log metrics and artifacts to an MLflow server by setting the TESSERACT_MLFLOW_TRACKING_URI environment variable.
-For local development, you can spin up an MLflow server (ready to use with Tesseract) through the provided docker-compose file:
+To log to an MLflow server instead, set the TESSERACT_MLFLOW_TRACKING_URI environment variable.
+For local development, spin up an MLflow server using the provided Docker Compose file:

 docker-compose -f extra/mlflow/docker-compose-mlflow.yml up